-Give yourself plenty of time when you are trying out a sofa.
-A mere 5 seconds of plopping down on one is not going to tell you much.
+Give yourself plenty of time when you are trying out a sofa, so that you get to know it.
+A mere few seconds of quickly plopping down on one is not going to tell you much about it.
 A good salesperson will understand and not bother you while you are trying on different sofas for size.
 You need to get an understanding of how it feels when you stay sitting on it for a while.

 Test Different Styles

-Test all different styles in a way you would use a sofa at home.
+Test all different styles, and make sure to try them out in a way you would use a sofa at home.
 Do you like to sit with your legs curled up?
 Do you like to lie down on it?
 Do you feel happiest sitting in the center?
-Remember to take your shoes off before you place your feet on the sofa, if that is your sitting style.
+Do remember to take your shoes off before you place your feet on a sofa in a furniture store, if that is your sitting style.

 Test Different Fills

 Every person differs in what they consider to be comfortable.
-Some would like to sink into a sofa, others prefer a firmer seat.
+Some would like a sofa they can sink into, while others prefer a firmer seat.
 Which one do you like?
 Try sitting on different fills to select the level of firmness or softness that you like.

 Test Different Fabrics

-Each fabric is going to feel different, but it will add tremendously to the over all feel of a sofa.
+Each fabric is going to feel different, and it will add in a very different way to the over all feel of a sofa.
 You may like the look of heavily textured fabrics, but do you like the feel of them?
 Does a surface feel too slick?
 Do you like the sound leather makes when you shift your weight on it?

 Sit on different fabrics long enough till you find one that is right for you.
-This is especially important if it is going to be "the sofa" or the one that is used all the time.
+This is especially important if it is going to be "the sofa," that special one that is used all the time.